-The CEACG [pronounced SE-AGG] is a research unit at the Faculty of Social Sciences.
+The CEACG is a research unit at the Faculty of Social Sciences.
 The centre conducts research on social and lifestyle-related problems as well as on governance, control mechanisms and policies aiming at modifying and solving these problems.

 The CEACG-researchers are involved in several national and international research projects.
-The centre, which is led by docent and research director Matilda Hellman, is funded by outside sources.
+The centre is funded by outside sources.
 It has a research cooperation contract with the Finnish Institute for Welfare and Health.

 Ongoing projects concern e.g. online marketing of gambling and food, European gambling policies, images of gambling, images of addiction in the mass media, among stakeholders and gatekeepers, welfare policies, mental health and public health policies in national contexts and in different institutional settings, and systems and strategies for handling substance abuse problems in families.

 The center has specialized in four comprehensive areas of research:

 2. Legal control and policies of gambling, alcohol, tobacco and drugs

 3. The welfare state and its social and healthcare systems